njam-data/NJCI-Styles/README.md

 ## Compose tab

+-   headline: this will be populated from the planning tab, but you can edit it here.

--   add the headline and subheadline here again
+- subheadline here again

 -   delete the existing text and replace it with a long form story configuration.
 Do this by clicking the button that looks like a wrench.